linode/apl-core/docs/development.md

     <<: *jobs
 ```

-All jobs are deplyed to the `maintenance` namespace.
+All jobs are deployed to the `maintenance` namespace.
 You can define a job spec at: `values/jobs/myapp.gotmpl` file

 ## team-ns